Content verified:

 Snow retention, drainage design, and wind uplift resistance are critical considerations in every Sea-to-Sky roofing specification.
 Our team designs systems that account for these factors from the start.

-Serving Commercial Properties from the North Shore to Lillooet
+Which Commercial Properties Does Raven Serve from the North Shore to Lillooet?

 On the North Shore, we service commercial and strata properties in North Vancouver, West Vancouver, and Lions Bay - the gateway to the Sea-to-Sky Highway.
 The North Shore's mix of coastal rainfall and proximity to mountain weather patterns makes regular roof maintenance essential for the area's commercial buildings, retail centres, and dense strata complexes.

-Squamish's rapidly growing commercial district — from the downtown core to the Garibaldi Business Park — benefits from having a commercial roofing team that doesn't need to drive up from Vancouver for every service call.
-Our local presence means more efficient inspections, timely repairs, and maintenance programs that actually get executed on schedule.
+Squamish's rapidly growing commercial district - from the downtown core to the Garibaldi Business Park - benefits from having a commercial roofing team that does not need to drive up from Vancouver for every service call.
+Our local presence means faster inspections, quicker repairs, and maintenance programs that actually get executed on schedule.

 In Whistler, we maintain roofs on hotels, restaurants, retail buildings, and institutional properties that cannot afford downtime during ski season or summer tourism.
 Our crews understand the seasonal rhythms of Whistler's economy and schedule maintenance work to minimize disruption during peak periods.